gojuno/genval/README.md

 - no reflection in generated code - it means fast
 - generator not needed on runtime
 - possibilities to override generated behavior for local purposes
-- can be used as `//go generate genval pkg`
+- can be used as `//go:generate genval pkg`

 Installation
 ------------